bobmahalo/DTCC/SEC.md

 The [federal securities laws](https://www.sec.gov/rules-regulations/statutes-regulations) we oversee are based on a simple and straightforward concept: everyone should be treated fairly and have access to certain facts about investments and those who sell them.

-Companies offering securities for sale to the public must tell the truth about their business, the securities they are selling, and the investment risks.
-And those who sell and trade securities and offer advice to investors – such as brokers-dealers, investment advisers, and exchanges – must treat investors fairly and honestly.
+Companies offering [[Securities]] for sale to the public must tell the truth about their business, the securities they are selling, and the investment risks.
+And those who sell and trade securities and offer advice to investors – such as [[Broker]]s-dealers, investment advisers, and exchanges – must treat investors fairly and honestly.

 We protect investors by vigorously enforcing the federal securities laws to ensure truth and fairness.
 We deter misconduct, hold wrongdoers accountable, and [provide resources](http://www.investor.gov/) to help investors evaluate their investment choices and protect themselves against fraud.